RetailRocket/puppet-cdh5/README.md

 Puppet module to install and manage components of Cloudera's Distribution 5 (CDH5) for Apache Hadoop.

-Installs HDFS, YARN or MR1, Hive, HBase, Pig, Sqoop, Zookeeper, Oozie and Hue.
+Installs HDFS, YARN or MR1, Hive, HBase, Pig, Sqoop, Zookeeper, Oozie, Hue, Flume-ng and Mahaut.
 Note that, in order for this module to work, you will have to ensure
 that:

 - Oracle Java version 7 or greater is installed